whynpd/Ethereum-Deposit-Tracker/README.md

-Contribution
+_Contribution_

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.
 Please follow the standard GitHub Flow for contributions.

-License
+_License_

 This project is licensed under the MIT License - see the LICENSE file for details.

-# FAQ
+## FAQ
 1. How does this project monitor Ethereum deposits?

-The Ethereum Deposit Tracker listens for DepositEvent from the Ethereum Beacon Chain deposit contract.
+#The Ethereum Deposit Tracker listens for DepositEvent from the Ethereum Beacon Chain deposit contract.
 These events are fetched, processed, and then logged in MongoDB.
 Notifications are sent to Telegram for new deposits, and data is visualized in Grafana.

 2. What technologies are used in this project?

-Web3.py for interacting with the Ethereum blockchain.
+#Web3.py for interacting with the Ethereum blockchain.

-MongoDB for storing transaction data.
+#MongoDB for storing transaction data.

-Prometheus for collecting and exposing metrics.
+#Prometheus for collecting and exposing metrics.

-Grafana for real-time visualization.
+#Grafana for real-time visualization.

-Telegram API for sending notifications.
+#Telegram API for sending notifications.

 3. How can I add more Telegram chat IDs?

-Use the telegram.py script to update chat IDs by polling Telegram’s getUpdates API and storing new chat IDs in a chat_ids.txt file.
+#Use the telegram.py script to update chat IDs by polling Telegram’s getUpdates API and storing new chat IDs in a chat_ids.txt file.

-# Additional Resources
+## Additional Resources
 Ethereum Beacon Chain Deposit Contract

 Web3.py Documentation

 Prometheus Documentation

 Grafana Documentation

+Another Great Resource that helped me out a lot is: https://www.youtube.com/watch?v=M576WGiDBdQ&list=PLTwiqKOPckq-jVx4kR-yHJQe19SrmYf_i